Getting to Mallorca

 What airport should I fly into?

-Palma International (PMI) is the only major commercial airport on the island of Mallorca, so all flights will land in Palma.
-We recommend connecting in Barcelona (BCN) for ease.
+Palma International (PMI) is the only major commercial airport on Mallorca, so all flights will land in Palma.

 How do I get around once I’m in Mallorca?

-RENT A CAR.
-We’re not kidding.
-Parking can be tricky in Mallorca, but rideshare infrastructure is limited, so you’ll be reliant on taxis and buses if you don’t rent a car.
+If you plan on exploring the island on your own, RENT A CAR.
+They’re cheap, and rideshare infrastructure is limited, so you’ll be reliant on taxis and buses if you don’t.

 How far is Soller from the airport?